MDWFP Logo

 Species Detail

-Bass Bass are being caught relatively shallow.
-Bass will continue to bite best with a slow retrieve on a highly active crankbait or a spinnerbait.
-Choose a crankbait in whites/silvers that makes a bit of noise when being reeled in or a spinnerbait in chartreuse with a large spoon and focus fishing effort near woody debris.
+Bass Choose a crankbait in whites/silvers that makes a bit of noise when being reeled in or a spinnerbait in chartreuse with a large spoon and focus fishing effort near woody debris.
 Soft creature baits in dark colors also work well in the marsh and bayous near vegetation ledges.
+Fishing should continue to pickup as more fish spawn.

-Crappie Crappie fishing is slowing on the lower river and crappie will continue to be active with increasing water temperatures.
-Focus fishing effort in connected oxbows near elevation changes in deep channels with small white crank baits or live minnows.
+Crappie Focus fishing effort in connected oxbows near elevation changes in deep channels with small white crank baits or live minnows.
 Jigging works wonderfully in the bayous and marsh, don’t be shy to use a spray-on fish attractant for artificial lures, a large part of the crappie’s predation instinct is scent driven.
+Fishing should continue to pickup as more fish spawn.

-Bream Bream fishing is getting better.
-Focus fishing effort near vegetation or shallow structure with small white beetle spins or fish on bottom with redworms or night crawlers.
-A slow retrieve is best.
+Bream Focus fishing effort near vegetation or shallow structure with small white beetle spins or fish on bottom with redworms or night crawlers.
+Fishing should continue to pickup as more fish spawn.

-Catfish Catfish will continue to bite well.
-Focus fishing effort on bottom with cutbait or stink bait.
-Backbounce large weights along with the current to attract big fish.
+Catfish Focus fishing effort on bottom with cut bait or stink bait.
+Back bounce large weights along with the current to attract big fish.

 Special Fishing Regulations